 - Provides low-glycemic carbs that won’t spike your blood sugar levels.

-- Packed with fiber, which supports intestinal transit and balanced blood sugar levels.
+- Packed with fiber, which supports intestinal transit, healthy gut bacteria and balanced blood sugar levels.

 - Supplies prebiotics (fibers and starches that feed our gut bacteria).

-- Can be dairy-free if you replace yogurt and kefir with plant milk and high-quality, minimally processed protein powder, as here (helpful if you’re allergic or intolerant to dairy)
+- Can be dairy-free if you replace yogurt with plant yogurt and high-quality, minimally processed protein powder (I like Wilderness Poets’ hemp protein powder).

 - Super versatile — you can vary the flavors to suit your mood and the time of year.
-In the winter, I often add pumpkin-pie spices; in the summer, I add strawberry puree to the pudding.
-And at any time of year, you can add things like peanut powder, Japanese matcha (powdered green tea), vanilla or whatever else strikes your fancy to change things up.
-(I recommend making a large batch of the base pudding – shown below – and adding flavors to each individual serving so you’re not committing yourself to eating umpteen servings of the same flavor.)
+In the winter, I often add pumpkin pie spices; in the summer, I add strawberry or raspberry puree to the pudding.
+And at any time of year, you can add flavorings like peanut powder, Japanese matcha tea (powdered green tea), vanilla, cocoa or whatever else strikes your fancy.

 Need I go on?
 I think not.
 So, without further ado, I give you: